NAD180676/picoCTF-writeup/CryptoGraphy/basic-mod1.md

     messages = [128,322,353,235,336,73,198,332,202,285,57,87,262,221,218,405,335,101,256,227,112,140]		//this is from the message file

-    for i in range(len(messages)):					//loop through the whole messages list print(char[messages[i]%37], end="")				//each char of messages will be moded by 37, then that result will be put inside char, so that
+    for i in range(len(messages)):						//loop through the whole messages list print(char[messages[i]%37], end="")			//each char of messages will be moded by 37, then that result will be put 																//inside char, so that
 														//it will point to the direct position
-									//example: 128%37= 17, so char[17]=R and so on. end="", that will remove space between chars.
+														//example: 128%37= 17, so char[17]=R and so on. end="", that will remove space 															//between chars. basicMod()

-basicMod()
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------